 - Checking on Planning Online.
 Please be advised that applications for large developments (such as those for supermarkets) are often submitted by an agent/architect.
 This can mean that trying to find an application by entering the name of the company involved may prove fruitless.
 We would instead advise that you save a search on Planning Online for applications received for the road, postcode or ward that you suspect the development will be proposed for.
 That way you will be notified of all applications matching your search criteria regardless of the applicant's name.

-- may hold details about a large scheme that receives media attention but please note that it is not possible to submit a formal comment to the TDA.
+- TDA Opens in a new window False may hold details about a large scheme that receives media attention but please note that it is not possible to submit a formal comment to the TDA.